mranish592/remote-code/README.md

 ## Check out the demo
   [remotecode.anishgupta.me](https://remotecode.anishgupta.me)
   ### Remote code execution demo
-  Select the language as javascript, write some code.
+  Select the language as javascript, and write some code.
 Hit run and observe the output.

   ### Real-time collaboration demo
-  1. write some code, copy the URL and paste in a different browser (it could also be a different device).
+  1. write some code, copy the URL, and paste it into a different browser (it could also be a different device).
   2. Make changes in one browser and observe real-time changes in another.

 ## Features